WeAreFairphone/fprsmap/README.md

 The map can currently be found at https://map.fairphone.community/ or at https://wearefairphone.github.io/fprsmap/.

 ## Status of the Project & Contributions
 The project scope is completely defined.
-Two categories have turned out to be relevant for the community map:
+One category has turned out to be relevant for the community map:

 - `angels` ([Local support volunteers][11], so called _Fairphone Angels_) [[Datasource]][17]
-- `events` (Meetups & Events of the Fairphone Community) [[Datasource]][15]

-### Add events to the Community Map

-1. Start a topic in the [#participate:local][category-local] category on the Fairphone Forum
-2. _Add Date and Time_, as well as _Add Location_
-3. Be sure to attach a geo location by clicking _Find Address_ and choosing one of the suggested options.
-4. It is advised to also fill the optional _Name_ text field because otherwise the marker's popup will only show postal code and city

 ### Fix bugs / develop features
-Please look at the [issues list][4] and help us out\* or give feedback.
+Please look at the [issues list][4] and help us out<sup>*</sup> or give feedback.
 We are looking forward to your contribution!

-\* A [how-to for building the map locally][16] can be found in the Wiki.
+<sup>*</sup>: A [how-to for building the map locally][16] can be found in the Wiki.

 ## Usage examples

-The categories mentioned in the previous paragraph can be used to define an initial state of the map.
+The map has been designed to work with different categories where `angels` is the only one that is still supported.
+Others - like `repairshops` or `events` have been removed in the past when it no longer made sense to maintain them.
+It is still possible to use such a category to define an initial state of the map, even though it will only have a real use case if a new category gets added in the future.

-- Say you want to promote Fairphone Community events.
-Append `?show=events` to the URI and only meetups and events will be loaded into the map at start.
+- Say you want to promote Fairphone angels.
+Append `?show=angels` to the URI and only the locations of our Fairphone angels will be loaded into the map at start.
-- Multiple parameters are also possible: `https://map.fairphone.community/?show=events,angels` will display both the `events` and the `angels` layers.
+- Multiple parameters are also possible: `https://map.fairphone.community/?show=events,angels` would display both the `events` and the `angels` layers, i.e. if we still had the `events`.

 To further customize the initial state of the map, the following parameters are also possible: